artbegolli/grafeas-get-started/README.md

 ## Pushing an Occurrence to Grafeas

-An occurence is an instance of a Note - describing project specific details of a note *e.g.* an occurrence of a note about build details would describe the container images that resulted from a build
+An occurence is an instance of a Note - describing how and when a given note occurs on the resource associated with the occurrence.

+*e.g.* an occurrence of a note about build details would describe the container images that resulted from a build

 Occurrence names should follow the format `/projects/<project_id>/occurrences/<occurrence_id>`